nikholas117/flask-ai-platform-project/README.md

-# Module 10: AI LLM Integration Demo
+# Demo-project: AI LLM Integration Demo

 This repository contains the demo code for Module 10, focusing on integrating a Large Language Model (LLM) into a Flask application.